gnsalok/go-projects-root/go-cb-data-api/README.md

-Creating a REST API in Golang using the Gin framework that interacts with a local Couchbase instance involves several key steps.
+REST API in Golang using the Gin framework that interacts with a local Couchbase instance involves several key steps.
 This comprehensive guide will walk you through:

 1. **Setting up the Go project with Gin and Couchbase integration**
 2. **Implementing the REST API**